AlexBHarley/deepstream.io-website/src/tutorials/integrations/msg-kafka/readme.md

+---
+title: Kafka Message Connector
+description: Learn how to use Kafka with deepstream
+---

 #### What is Apache Kafka?
 Kafka started life as the messaging system that powered LinkedIn.
 It was open-sourced by the Apache Foundation in 2011 and has since found its way as the message broker of choice into many large enterprise organisations.